Prakhil-tp/vaccine-notifier/README.md

 # vaccine-notifier
-It gather information about the available vaccination centers and give us push notification on signal app
+It gathers information about the available vaccination centers and gives us push notification on signal app